Travel Guides

 Opening hours

-Most archaeological sites: daily 6am to 5pm (winter), 6am to 6pm (summer).
-Egyptian Museum: 9am to 5pm daily.
-Check individual sites as hours shift seasonally.
+Most sites open daily 6am to 5pm (summer) and 6am to 6pm (winter).
+Egyptian Museum open 9am to 5pm daily.
+Verify before travel as hours shift seasonally.

 How to get there